MicrosoftDocs/SupportArticles-docs/SkypeForBusiness/SkypeOnline/online-sign-in/troubleshoot-sign-in-issues-for-admins.md

 Make sure the users have been:

 1. Enabled for Skype for Business on the on-premises Skype for Business Server.
-1. Licensed for Skype for Business in Office 365.
+1. Licensed for Skype for Business in Microsoft 365.
 1. [Moved to Skype for Business Online](/SkypeForBusiness/hybrid/move-users-between-on-premises-and-cloud?toc=/SkypeForBusiness/toc.json).

 If the issue still exists, [contact support](#contact-support).